kohrongying/terraform-practice/readme.md

 /issues/11145) -> could use other [monitoring tools](https://docs.aws.amazon.com/AmazonECS/latest/developerguide
 /monitoring-automated-manual.html) for ecs
 * Synthetics - creating a canary.
 Use vpc, private subnets and provide loadbalancer dns.
 It somehow just works.
 Creates a lambda function and ENIs => have to remember to delete them manually

+**UPDATE**
+* Replicate project structure with services-shared and group by env
+* TODO: Use one LB instead of two.
+Use apply different rule